Enjoy typical Scottish food and drink

 Breakfast in Scotland - typical Scottish food

-Our first breakfast in Inverness reminds me a lot of Ireland and how they start the day there.
+Our first breakfast in Inverness reminds me very much of what you would have in Ireland starts the day.
 It is served in a coffee shop in the hotel.
-The ambience is not really cozy, rather functional.
-The selection for a continental (cold) breakfast consists of cold cuts and cheese, fruit, cereals, dried fruits and nuts, yogurt, bread, pastries, porridge, milk and juices.
-However, we are interested in a cooked Scottish breakfast.
-We can choose the ingredients for this ourselves.
-There are pork sausages, black pudding, bacon, mushrooms, tomatoes, eggs (fried or as scrambled eggs) and baked beans.
-Except for the beans, you can find everything in the photo above.
+The ambience is not exactly cozy, more functional.
+The selection for a continental (cold) breakfast consists of cold cuts and cheese, fruit, cereals, dried fruit and nuts, yoghurt, bread, pastries, porridge, milk and juices.

 Salmon Eggs Benedict